-- You will receive a grade of "0" on the work (exam, assignment, lab, quiz, etc.) where the cheating 1. occurred.
-This grade cannot be dropped. - A report of the incident will be sent to the Dean of Students.
-He may file the report in your permanent 2. record or take further disciplinary action such as suspension or expulsion from the college.
+- You will receive a grade of "0" on the work (exam, assignment, lab, quiz, etc.) where the cheating occurred.
+This grade 1. cannot be dropped. - A report of the incident will be sent to the Dean of Students.
+He may file the report in your permanent record or take further 2. disciplinary action such as suspension or expulsion from the college.

 If you feel you have been unfairly accused of cheating, you may appeal.
-(For a description of due process see WAC 132Hhttp://bellevuecollege.edu/policies/2/2050\Student\Code.asp 120.)
+(For a description of due process see WAC 132H-120.) http://bellevuecollege.edu/policies/2/2050 Student Code.asp